swat-cat/testmediaplayer/README.md

-Local files music player with ugly UI
+Local files music player with ugly UI.
-For eduction :)
+Developed for eduction purposes.
 - Bounded services
 - Content providers
 - All sort of background work